ansible-collections/community.aws/docs/community.aws.eks_cluster_module.rst

 Synopsis
 --------
-- Manage Elastic Kubernetes Service Clusters
+- Manage Elastic Kubernetes Service (EKS) Clusters.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_eks_cluster``.
+The usage did not change.